NajaKottarathil/teacher_profile_/README.md

-<<<<<<< HEAD
-# Teacher Profile Web App
+# Teacher Profile Page

-This project is a responsive teacher profile page with a booking form and a basic backend API for listing courses per student and per teacher.
+A responsive teacher profile website built using **React.js**.
+This project demonstrates a clean and interactive UI for showcasing a teacher's profile, including a video introduction, bio, and list of courses.
+Additionally, it includes a mock "Book a Session" button for potential future functionality.
+It also has a basic backend API for listing courses per student and per teacher

 ## Frontend
 - `index.html`: Teacher profile page

-- `booking.html`: Booking form for sessions with Alex Martin
-- `teacher_page.html`: Detailed teacher page with bio, courses, intro video, and student feedback
-- `admin_page.html`: Admin dashboard showing ongoing courses, attendance, video chat links, and course stats
+## Features:
+- Teacher's name, subject, and bio
+- Video intro placeholder
+- Course list with 2-3 mock courses
+- Optional "Book a Session" button

 ## Backend (Python, Flask)

 ### Setup